-Each year approximately 225 innovative, passionate young minds enter the school and undertake an active, demanding course of study in their field.
-The Cooper Union offers students a gift of possibilities—an annual half-tuition scholarship worth about 20,000—and the opportunity to engage and join a unique, committed, and dynamic intellectual community.
+Each year, approximately 225 innovative, passionate young minds enter the school and undertake an active, demanding course of study in their field.
+The Cooper Union offers students a gift of possibilities—an annual half-tuition scholarship currently valued at $22,275—and the opportunity to engage and join a unique, committed, and dynamic intellectual community.

 Peter Cooper purposefully created an institution that would admit students solely on merit.
 He opened the doors of the school to the downtown neighborhoods, welcoming immigrants who had demonstrated academic excellence but lacked the financial means necessary to gain access to higher education.

 The School of Art educates artists and designers in the broadest sense, both as creative practitioners and enlightened citizens of the world who are prepared to question and transform society.
 Central to the school’s philosophy is the advancement of the artist’s role in initiating critical responses and alternative models in relation to prevailing forms of cultural production.
-Students who are serious about developing an art practice, and embracing a rigorous curriculum that fosters connections between disciplines, and between traditional and new media, are encouraged to apply.
-Through a highly selective admission review process, 6.75% of the students who apply to the School of Art are admitted.
-Admission decisions, made solely by the faculty of the School of Art, are based on visual responses submitted for the Home Test, on a portfolio of recent work, and a questionnaire that serves as a one-way interview.
+Students who are serious about developing an art practice and embracing a rigorous curriculum that fosters connections between disciplines and between traditional and new media are encouraged to apply.
+Through a highly selective admission review process, approximately 7% of the students who apply to the School of Art are admitted.
+Admission decisions, made solely by the faculty of the School of Art, are based on visual responses submitted for the Hometest, a portfolio of recent work, and a questionnaire that serves as a one-way interview.